2000 – 2010

 The summit in Volgograd was almost cancelled when Russia’s Ministry of Defense official invalidated the venue rental agreement was booked for the event.

-Kyrgyzstan mega city campaigns were conducted in Bishkek, Osh, Dzhalal-Abad, Kyzyl-Kiya, and Uzbekistan/Fergan
+Kyrgyzstan Mega City Campaigns were conducted in Bishkek, Osh, Dzhalal-Abad, Kyzyl-Kiya, and Uzbekistan/Fergan

 Thousands of people ordered the “Power To Change” book and DVD, containing life-changing stories, in Bishkek and Osh in Kyrgyzstan.